 This phenomenon has similar explanations\footnote{In fact, similar considerations appear outside causal inference, for example \cite{Efron1978ObservedVsExpected} argued that the observed information rather than the expected Fisher information should be used to characterize the distribution of maximum-likelihood estimates.} with the common (and often surprising) result stating that an estimated propensity score lowers the variance when re-weighting observational data compared to an estimator relying on oracle propensity score \citep[see][regarding IPW estimator]{Robins1992EstimatingEE, Hahn1998efficiencybound, Hirano2003Efficient, Lunceford04stratificationand}.
 Intuitively, we only need to generalize from the actual sample to the target population, and not from a source trial population to a target population.\\

-The semi oracle estimate has a lower asymptotic variance compared to the estimated IPSW but is also biased.
+The semi-oracle estimate has a lower limiting variance compared to the completely oracle IPSW but is also biased.
 One can thus wonder how the risk of the two estimates compare.
-Theorem~\ref{thm:semi-oracle} upper bounds the risk of the semi-oracle estimate:
+Theorem~\ref{thm:semi-oracle} upper bounds the risk of the semi-oracle estimate.